taimurmushtaq/todolist/README.md

 ## UITests and UnitTests

 * PageObject pattern is used in UITests to resuse elements
-* DataSource of ViewModels is mocked to pass MOCKED Data
+* DataSource of ViewModels is mocked to avoid actual API calls

 ##  Version
 Current Version ```1.0```